fis•sure

 How do you treat it?

 Application of a good quality foot cream is essential.
-In severe cases using petroleum jelly with a covering over the area for a few days can also make a difference.
-Your chiropodist can remove any excess thickened skin, allowing the emollient to better penetrate.
+In severe cases, using petroleum jelly with a bandage over the area for a few days can also make a difference.
+Your chiropodist can remove any excess thickened skin, allowing the emollient to penetrate better.